 Grants receivable consist primarily of grants made related to programs and operating expenses.
-The Association considers all such receivables to be collectible at December 31, 2022 and 2021.
-Grants receivable are expected to be collected in one year.
+The Association considers all such receivables to be collectible at December 31, 2023 and 2022.
+Grants receivable are expected to be collected within one year.

 Inventory

 Inventory is stated at the lower of cost or net realizable value, determined by the first-in, first-out method, and consists of apparel, rain containers, and parts needed to ready the rain barrels for use.